-Yes, I travel up to 90 minutes from my home if you are eligible after a history review and appropriate prenatal care.
+Yes, I travel up to 45 minutes from our birthing center if you are eligible after a history review and appropriate prenatal care.

 Yes, water birth is an option in both home and birth center delivery.
 We also provide and offer you choices in your tub selection for an appropriate fee.